datacontroller/docs.datacontroller.io/docs/dcu-fileupload.md

 The following should be considered when uploading data in this way:

  - A header row (with variable names) is required
- - Variable names must match the target (not case sensitive).
+ - Variable names must match those in the target table (not case sensitive).
 An easy way to ensure this is to download the data from Viewer and use this as a template.
  - Duplicate variable names are not permitted
  - Missing columns are not permitted
  - Additional columns are ignored